Every good retailer will use Scarcity messaging at one point. Here’s how you can use it too.

 Or are you buying a gift for your significant other that you’re trying to impress?
 Then you probably look beyond the well known and popular items and go for something special, something… unique.

 Do the gift giver and the gift receiver have knowledge on the product or would either of them be lost as soon as they set foot in the store?
 If neither of them has knowledge in the product category, then a scarcity appeal wouldn’t be much of help.

 It doesn’t matter if the product is exclusive, rare, or only available for a limited amount of time because these messages won’t teach someone about the product.

 Scarcity comes in different shapes and forms.
 There are four overarching types that you can distinguish: Excess demand, Exclusivity, Urgency, and Rarity.

-These are very effective tactics to persuade an audience, however, they aren’t silver bullets.
-Depending on the context, you need to figure out what type of message you want to show your customers.
+These are very effective tactics for persuasive marketing.
+But they aren’t silver bullets.
+Depending on your shopper's individual context, you need to figure out what type of message you want to show.

 Coming out of this article, keep the following in mind:

 Three variables determine what type you’re dealing with

 The Producer can put restrictions on either the consumer or product